 One of the best ways to highlight how Recurly works is to see it in action.

-So, here’s a look at how it’s used by TeacherVision, an online business which offers resources to teachers.
+So, here’s a look at how it’s used by TeacherVision, an online business that offers resources to teachers.

 teacher vision